mithunkumarc/revision/java/interface.md

       //or, datatype int is optional
       Squarable s = n -> n * n;
       System.out.println(s.square(5));

+#### Not all Anonymous class can be replaced with lambdas

+	only Anonymous class created from single abstract method can be replaced with lambda.
+	If Anonymous class is created from interface with more than one abstract method or abstract class.
+It cannot be replaced with lambda.

 #### If a interface inherits two or more methods which have same method name.